Long Plane Trees

 \section{Abstract}

+In the \emph{longest plane spanning tree} problem, we are given a finite planar point set $\pe$, and our task is to find a plane (i.e., noncrossing) spanning tree for $\pe$ with maximum total Euclidean edge length.
+Despite more than two decades of research, it remains open whether this problem is NP-hard.
+Thus, previous efforts have focused on polynomial-time algorithms that produce plane trees whose total edge length approximates $\OPT$, the maximum possible length.
+The approximate trees in these algorithms all have small unweighted diameter, typically three or four.
+It is natural to ask whether this is a common feature of longest plane spanning trees, or an artifact of the specific approximation algorithms.

-Let \(\pe\) be a finite set of points in the plane in general position.
-For any spanning tree \(T\) on \(\pe\), we denote by \(|T|\) the Euclidean length of \(T\).
-Let \(\Topt\) be a plane (that is, noncrossing) spanning tree of maximum length for \(\pe\).
-It is not known whether such a tree can be found in polynomial time.
-Past research has focused on designing polynomial time approximation algorithms, using low diameter trees.
-In this work we initiate a systematic study of the interplay between the approximation factor and the diameter of the candidate trees.
-Specifically, we show three results.
-First, we construct a plane tree \(\Talg\) with diameter at most four that satisfies $|\Talg|\ge \delta\cdot |\Topt|$ for $\delta>0.546$, thereby substantially improving the currently best known approximation factor.
-Second, we show that the longest plane tree among those with diameter at most three can be found in polynomial time.
-Third, for any $d\ge 3$ we provide upper bounds on the approximation factor $\bd(d)$ achieved by a longest plane tree with diameter at most $d$ (compared to a longest general plane tree).
+We provide three results to elucidate the interplay between the approximation guarantee and the unweighted diameter of the approximate trees.
+First, we describe a polynomial-time algorithm to construct a plane tree with diameter at most four and total edge length at least $0.546 \cdot \OPT$.
+This constitutes a substantial improvement over the state of the art.
+Second, we show that a longest plane tree among those with diameter at most three can be found in polynomial time.
+Third, for any candidate diameter $d \geq 3$, we provide upper bounds on the approximation factor that can be achieved by a longest plane tree with diameter at most $d$ (compared to a longest plane tree without constraints).